esot321c/scaffold/README.md

 Scaffold is a production-ready, authentication-first foundation for building modern web applications.
 It combines the power of NestJS on the backend with Tanstack Router and shadcn/ui on the frontend to provide a complete, type-safe development experience.

-## Version 0.10.0
+## Version 0.11.0

-This release adds a comprehensive logging system with MongoDB support, an enhanced admin dashboard, and improved security monitoring capabilities.
+This release adds comprehensive device management capabilities, allowing users to view, trust, and remove devices that have accessed their account.
+It also includes legal document templates and improved security features.

 ## Architecture Decisions